 Dr. John D. Atkinson is an Assistant Professor of Civil, Structural, and Environmental Engineering at UB, where he has been on the faculty since August 2014.
-He earned a B.S. degree in Chemistry (with a minor in Mathematics) from the University of Illinois (Urbana-Champaign) and then immediately completed his M.S. and Ph.D. degrees in Illinois' Department of Civil and Environmental Engineering.
+He earned a B.S. degree in Chemistry (with a minor in Mathematics) from the University of Illinois (Urbana-Champaign) and then immediately completed his M.S. and Ph.D. degrees in Illinois' Department of Civil and

+Environmental Engineering.
 His research focuses on Sustainability, Materials Engineering, and Adsorption for Air/Water Pollution Treatment.
 He teaches Sustainability (CIE 447) and Air Pollution (CIE 461/563) at UB.

 John's international travels have been extensive and largely centered in Eastern Asia, including extended research experiences at universities in Taipei (Taiwan), Zhongli (Taiwan), and Qingdao (China).
+His most recent excursion was a 3 wk sustainability-scouting trip throughout India, identifying new research and educational opportunities for UB students.
 He's also visited Hong Kong, Seoul (Korea), Tokyo (Japan), and Shanghai (China).
-He participated in the first ever UB study abroad incubator in Costa Rica, which ultimately motivated the formulation and execution of this experiential learning opportunity
+He participated in the first ever UB study abroad incubator in Costa Rica, which ultimately motivated the formulation and execution of this experiential learning opportunity.
+This will be his 2nd time teaching CIE 464 in Costa Rica, which he developed with input from UB colleagues.